s3ql/s3ql/rst/backends.rst

    file exists.
 This will use only one class B transaction instead of (possibly) multiple class C transactions.

+.. option:: retry-on-cap-exceeded

+   If there are data/transaction caps set for the backblaze account, this option controls if operations should be retried as cap counters are reset every day.
+   Otherwise the exception would abort the program.

 .. _Backblaze B2 API: https://www.backblaze.com/b2/docs/